ipums/hlink/sphinx-docs/link_tasks.md

 ### Overview

 Report on characteristics of the linked data.
+This step is experimental and focused primarily on demographic census data.
+At the moment, it does not allow very much configuration.

 ### Task steps

-* Step 0: For households with anyone linked in round 1, report the percent of remaining household members linked in round 2.
+* Step 0: For households with anyone linked in Matching, report the percent of remaining household members linked in Household Matching.
 * Step 1: Report on the representivity of linked data compared to source populations.
 * Step 2: Pull in key demographic data for linked individuals and export a fixed-width crosswalk file.

+### Related Configuration Sections

+* The `alias` attributes are read from both [`datasource_a`](config.html#data-sources) and [`datasource_b`](config.html#data-sources).
+The step uses them to construct the output reports.